bzeiss/hearcal/README.md

 5. **Navigate Bands**: Use **`[LEFT/RIGHT]`** cursor keys to move to the next frequency band.
 Perform this adjustment for all 31 ISO bands.

 #### Phase 2: Verification (The "Reality Check")

+Phase 1 establishes an initial estimate.
+Phase 2 is where perceptual bias is actively challenged, and results should not be considered reliable unless they hold up under shuffle and pulse-only testing.

 Press **`[V]`** to enter the refinement screen.
 This phase uses a more advanced methodology to eliminate "loudness adaptation"—the phenomenon where your brain adjusts to a sound, making it seem quieter than it actually is.